johanclaesson/picpocket/README.md

         (?U move "urban-fantasy")
         (?B copy "~/backup")))

-    (setq picp-keystroke-alist 'my-picp-alist)
+    (setq picpocket-keystroke-alist 'my-picpocket-alist)

 Digits and capital letters with no modifiers is reserved for these kind of user keybindings.

-It is recommended to set `picp-keystroke-alist` to a symbol as above.
-That makes the command `picp-edit-keystrokes` (bound to `e` in picpocket buffer) jump to your definition for quick changes.
+It is recommended to set `picpocket-keystroke-alist` to a symbol as above.
+That makes the command `picpocket-edit-keystrokes` (bound to `e` in picpocket buffer) jump to your definition for quick changes.
 Edit the list and type M-C-x to save it.

-See the doc of `picp-keystroke-alist` for about the same thing but with a few more details.
+See the doc of `picpocket-keystroke-alist` for about the same thing but with a few more details.

 Tag database